 “Children of Revolution”, visited the former communist states including Poland, East Germany, Czech Republic and Hungary and discovered that the majority of the each society was disappointed with the outcomes of transformation.
 People from this region had expected a more ethical politics and their disappointment was caused by the political reality, which they largely found to be corrupt.
 Therefore, in his paper, Professor Koczanowicz intended to compare the hopes and expectations at the beginnings of transformation with the social and political reality of 2015.
 He also attempted to answer what should be a measuring stick of transformation: the ethical shape of society, social justice and the level of democratisation or perhaps economic success?
 The speaker also introduced the notion of “post-postcommunism” in order to indicate the phase of development in which the Central and Eastern European region finds itself now.

 The second day of the Conference was opened by two parallel sessions.
 The session Public Law III was chaired by Dr Mátyás Bencze.
-The first speaker, Prof Dr Sergey Korolioff (Russian Academy of Sciences Moscow, Russia) spoke about On the Modified One-Party Rule in the ‘Residue States’ of the Dismembered USSR.
-The second paper was delivered by Doc Dr Jānis Pleps (Rīga) and concerned The continuity of the constitutions in the Baltic states.
-The third speaker, Dr Ágnes Kovács (University of Debrecen), delivered a paper entitled The Role of the Hungarian Parliament in Political Decision Making after the Democratic Transition – Continuity or Discontinuity.
+The first paper was delivered by Doc Dr Jānis Pleps (Rīga) and concerned The continuity of the constitutions in the Baltic states.
+The second speaker, Dr Ágnes Kovács (University of Debrecen), delivered a paper entitled The Role of the Hungarian Parliament in Political Decision Making after the Democratic Transition – Continuity or Discontinuity.
 The session Private Law II, chaired by Mgr Markéta Klusoňovà, was opened by Professor Daiva Petrylaitė (Vilnius University) who spoke about The institute of social partnership in ‘post-Soviet’ society: challenge for trade unions identifying the new tasks in nowadays labour market conditions.
 The second speaker, Dr Katarzyna Bomba (University of Warmia and Mazury), delivered a paper concerning Union solidarity in Eastern and Central Europe on the example of Poland.
 The final paper within this session was delivered by Dr Piotr Fiedorczyk (University of Białystok) and concerned Polish Family Law: Socialist Roots, Astonishing Evolution.

 Shortly afterwards, another two parallel sessions took place.
 The session Public Law IV was chaired by Dr Mátyás Bencze.
 The first speaker, Dr Zdeněk Nový, LLM (Masaryk University) delivered a paper entitled State Succession into Debts: a Revival of Odious Debt Doctrine?
 The second paper, delivered by Mgr Piotr Eckhardt (Jagiellonian University), concerned Spatial planning law and the political transformation: New challenges – sufficient reforms?
 The last speaker, Mgr Marcin Wróbel (Jagiellonian University), spoke about (Lack of) transformation.
 Legal protection of the natural environment in Poland.
 The session Legal Theory I, chaired by Professor Zdeněk Kühn, was opened by Dr Krisztina Ficsor, who spoke about: The Limits of Judicial Formalism in Criminal Cases.
 The second paper, delivered by Mgr Markéta Klusoňovà, was devoted to Matter of Style (of Judicial Decisions).
 The session was finished by Mgr Kuba Gąsiorowski (Jagiellonian University), who delivered a paper entitled The institution of principles of social coexistence in laws of former Eastern Bloc countries – an effective counterpart of principle of good faith or an obsolete ideological remnant of socialism?